t-bowersox/ng-material-template/README.md

 - Provides out-of-the-box light and dark themes set by `preferred-color-scheme` media queries.
 Uses Angular Material's own light and dark palettes for foreground, background, and divider colors, providing consistency with Angular Material components.
 - Choose the primary, accent, and warn palettes you want to use, along with their hues to get a theme tailored to your color choices.
 - Choose the font families to use for your theme's typography.
 - Palettes are not only applied to Angular Material components, but are also exposed in CSS custom properties for you to use throughout your project's styles.
 - Core stylesheet built upon [Josh W. Comeau's fantastic modern CSS reset](https://www.joshwcomeau.com/css/custom-css-reset), adapted for an Angular app.

 ## Usage

+This should work with Angular Material 13.x and 14.x.

 ### Set up